activ8-health/app/API.md

         - `message`: string (message about the user’s progress based on Weather data)
     - 401 authentication error  (if email is invalid OR password is incorrect)
         - `error_message`: the error message to show the user
-- Notes
-    - I believe most calculates can be done on the fly
-        - Weather data might take longer (expect ~400ms delay)
-    - Stretch goal
-        - Maybe we can cache weather data and only re-fetch if the weather if the location changed a lot OR weather is older than like 12 hours

 ## Background